top of page

 • Construction costs have risen due to recent inflation and material price increases.
 New construction costs far outpace the MSBA’s reimbursement thresholds shifting a higher percentage of the project cost onto the town.

 • MSBA-supported schools are expected to be durable, built to high quality, and last for 50 years or longer.
-With a renovation the Town can take on a large percentage of the upgrades with the project capital investment, but also phase future upgrades to allow using the remaining life left in bldg. components that don’t need to be upgraded at the time of the project.
+With a renovation the Town can take on a large percentage of the upgrades with the project capital investment, but also phase future upgrades to allow using the remaining life left in building. components that don’t need to be upgraded at the time of the project.

 How will the town finance this project?